PyW1tt/e-commerce/README.md

 -use react,tailwind,javascript

--can add porducts to cart,search product,confirm orders,delet products
+-can add porducts to cart,search product,confirm orders,delet products,view product by id